 Developers are already creating custom block plugins.
 I had some installed in earlier versions of this site, but I’m selectively removing them because some haven’t been updated and there appear to be some conflicts, possibly between block names.

-Atomic Blocks Post Grid
+Stackable Post Grid